MLHale/eyestream/README.md

 start startserver.bat
 ```

+This will start the websocket server to make it listen for incoming websocket creation requests.
+:

+## Basic Manual Testing

+### Server starts when called upon to do so via websocket open message.
-## Starting a client-side websocket
+#### Running the test: Starting a client-side websocket
 The Gazepoint websocket server can be invoked using a client-side web socket invoked as follows:
 ```js
 socket = new WebSocket("ws://" + window.location.host + "/gazepoint/");
 socket.onmessage = function(event) {